You’ve launched a viable service/product. You’re in growth mode. It’s time to hit the gas. But wait: Where are you going?

 Sales and marketing technology have functionality in identifying worker utilization and providing visibility on dynamic and customizable dashboards.
 Now it’s easier than ever to drill down on specific activities within a business to ensure that information captured is conducive to the positioning of a company.

 Making it Happen - High Level

 Your sales, marketing, and customer service departments are siloed -- or maybe not defined at all, especially if you’re a young brand.
-This is not uncommon, even for legacy brands who must adapt quickly and swiftly to changes in buyer behavior.
+This is not uncommon, even for legacy brands that must adapt quickly and swiftly to changes in buyer behavior.

 As you think about your business’ next move, consider the costs of ignoring expectations in terms of reporting on sales and marketing, as well as visibility concerning worker utilization.

-The longer departments are siloed, the more difficult it becomes for you to respond to market opportunities because without accurate data, you’re at the mercy of accountants who’ll have to go backward in yielding meaningful reporting.
+The longer departments are siloed, the more difficult it becomes for you to respond to market opportunities because, without accurate data, you’re at the mercy of accountants who’ll have to go backward in yielding meaningful reporting.

 Like we said earlier, the alignment of sales, marketing, and service via RevOps ensures successful operations across the full customer lifecycle.

 The earlier a business has this in place, the better.

 Implementing RevOps is a powerful step a company can take in positioning itself for success.
 It’s empowering to have defined strategies in place that sales, marketing, and customer service agree on so that your business can run seamlessly like a well-oiled machine.

 - Establish credibility and trust between departments